pixelnest/pixelnest.github.io/tutorials/2d-game-unity/animations-2/index.md

   next: ../tweaking-the-gameplay
 ---

-We made some animation clips for a new super enemy.
-But for now they are never used.
+We made some animation clips for our new enemy.
+But, for now, they are never used.

-Using the **Animator**, we will bring the boss in the scene and animate it.
-We will do that in two parts: first, understand and set the animation controller, then make a boss that sops the scene, have a pattern,  multiple HP and that uses the animations.
+Indeed, a clip is just a sheet containing informations on how to animate an object.
+It's never called or triggered.

+Enter the _"Animator"_.

+An "Animator" is a component that you put on an object, which itself references an "Animator Controller".
+The "Animator Controller" is a state machine that manages all the animations of an object and the relations between them.

+In this chapter, we are going to add the "Boss" object into the scene and animate it.
+By doing so, we will learn how to use the "Animator".
+Plus, we will have some scripts to add in order to have a proper behavior for this special character: stop the level, create a pattern for the shots and trigger the animations.

-# The animation Controller
+# Animator

-## The new things

-You may have seen that your "Boss" object you were working on has automatically received a new component: an "Animator".
-You also automatically have a new file in the "Animations" folder, named just like your object.
+You may have seen that your "Boss" object you were working on had automatically received a new component: an "Animator".

+At the same time, you may also have seen that a new file was added to your "Animations" folder, named just like your object.
+It's an "Animator Controller".

+Now, observe the "Controller" property of your "Animator" component:

 [ ![Component Animator][animator_component]][animator_component]

+The file "Boss" is the _controller_.
+You can check that by clicking onto the controller field — it will highlight the linked file:

+[ ![Animator Controller and the Animator component][link] ][link]

-The file "Boss" is the **controller**.
-It's where we will define how and when Unity should play the animation clips.
+This controller is where we will define how and when Unity should play the animation clips.

-The **Animator component** is simply a link between an object and a controller.
-This component can be manipulated through the code.
+Basically, the "Animator" component is simply a link between an object and an "Animator Controller".
+This component can be retrieved and manipulated through the code.

-## Opening the Animator pane
+If your "Boss" prefab has no "Animator" component, add it manually and drag the "Boss" controller inside the property.

+<md-note>
+_Options_: The "Animator" component has some other options.
+The "Apply Root Motion" should probably be disabled when using the animations the way we do in this tutorial.
+Yet, it doesn't matter here because we have a very simple object with no gravity.
+</md-note>

+## Inside an animator

-As it was not confusing enough, we need to open the pane called "Animator".
+As it was not confusing enough, we need to open the window called "Animator" (and not "Animation" this time).

-You can double click on the controller file (here Animations/Boss) to directly open the Animator.
-Or you can find it in the Window menu:
+You can double click on the controller file ("Animations/Boss") to open the controller, or you can find it in the "Window" menu:

-[ ![Menu Animator][menu_animator]][menu_animator]
+[ ![Menu Animator][menu_animator] ][menu_animator]

-The new pane should open and looks like this:
+You should get something like this:

-[ ![Animator][animator_first_contact]][animator_first_contact]
+[ ![Animator][animator_first_contact] ][animator_first_contact]

-You can see that we have **states** created automatically with our clips (renamed here to remove the "Boss_" prefix).
+You can see that we have some _states_ (the rectangles) created automatically with our clips, plus a special one called "Any State".

-- This is a **state machine**.
+Remember when you used the "Create New Clip" button of the "Animation" view ?
+Unity was in fact adding a state in the controller of the object, linked to the animation file you had created.

+Click on each state of the animator and rename them to remove the "Boss_" prefix:

+[ ![Rename the states][rename] ][rename]

+<br />An "Animator Controller" is a _state machine_.
 Each state **can** be an animation, and you can define transitions between them.

+A transition tells to Unity when and why it should move from a state to another.

+[ ![Transitions][state_transitions] ][state_transitions]

+In this image, we have created a link between two states.
+In order to animate the object with the "Hit" animation, we have to be in the "Idle" state first.

+We will focus a bit more on transitions in a moment.
+For now, let's look at the three different types of states.

+### Default state

+The _orange state_ is the default one: the initial state when the game is launched.

+[ ![Default state][state_default] ][state_default]

-- The orange state is the default one, the first that will be entered when the game launched.
-Here the "Idle" state is the default one (if it's not, right click and "Set As Default").
+In this case, the "Idle" state is the default one (if it's not, right click and "Set As Default").

-- The green, "Any State", is a good way to simplify transitions.
-Instead of making many links to one state, you can have one single link between "Any Sate" and the destination state.
-Any transitions defined from "Any State" can be triggered from anywhere in the state machine.
+That means that when the game is started, the "Boss" object will automatically play the "Idle" animation (indefinitely if "Loop Time" is enabled in the animation "Inspector" — as it should be for this tutorial).

+### "Any State"

+The _green state_, called "Any State", is a special case.

+[ ![Any State][state_any] ][state_any]

+It's a good way to simplify a state machine.
+It represents (as its name says so well) any state at a given time.
+In our "Boss" state machine, this state is, at the same time, the "Idle", the "Hit" and the "Attack" states.

+Let's explain this with a few examples.

+Imagine we have this state machine:

+[ ![Example 1 - Run -> Walk -> Jump][any_state_1] ][any_state_1]

+In order to "Jump", you have to "Walk" first, then "Run" and FINALLY "Jump".
+It means that the "Jump" animation won't be played unless your object is in the "Run" state before.
+If you never "Run", you will never "Jump".

+It's not ideal, is it?
+We should be able to "Jump" when we "Walk" too!

+Okay, let's try this:

+[ ![Example 2 - (Run -> Walk) -> Jump][any_state_2] ][any_state_2]

+Great, we are now able to "Jump" from the "Walk" and "Run" states.
+However, if you add a few more states, you will need to create a lot of transitions to "Jump" from every state.

+The solution is to use "Any State":

+[ ![Example 3 - Any State -> Jump][any_state_3] ][any_state_3]

+With this state machine, any state can transition to a "Jump" state.
+Perfect, no?

+### Normal state

-- Grey states are normal, handling zero to one animation.
+The _gray states_ are the normal ones, holding zero or one animation.

-On bottom left you have the parameters list.
-We will need it for our game.
+[ ![State][state_normal] ][state_normal]

+<br />On the bottom left corner of the "Animator" view, you can find a parameters list.
+These parameters are used for the conditions of the transitions.
+More on that below.

+[ ![Parameters][parameters] ][parameters]

+_(Contrary to the image above, it should be empty currently)_

-On top left you can see the layers order.
-This is a way to have multiple state machine for one object: same animation used differently depending on the context.
+<br />On the top left, you can see the layers.
+This is a way to have multiple state machines for one object.
+We will not use this feature in this tutorial.

+[ ![Layers][layers] ][layers]

-And finally, the button "Auto live Link" on top right is a cool Unity feature allowing you to see in real-time which animation is played.
+<br />And finally, the button "Auto live Link" on the top right is a cool Unity feature which allows you to see in real-time which state is currently played.
 Leave it enabled.

-<md-note>
-_Tip_: substates
-TODO Moger à toi l'honneur
-</md-note>
+[ ![Auto Live Link][auto_live] ][auto_live]

 ## Adding parameters